bitovi/academy/src/angular/8-state-city-options/state-city-options.md

 ## FormGroup

 A <a href="https://angular.io/api/forms/FormGroup" >FormGroup</a> is a way of grouping `FormControl`s and tracking the state of the entire group.
-For instance, if you want to get the values of all of your `FormControl`s to submit as an object of those values, you'd use `formGroupName.value`.
+For instance, if you want to get the values of all of your `FormControl`s to submit as an object of those values, you’d use `formGroupName.value`.
 Notice the way we connect our input in the markup is slightly different - we can use the `formControlName` directive to bind to the name value of a `FormControl` in our `FormGroup`.
 Groups can be nested within other groups or arrays.

 @sourceref ./form-group.html
 @codepen